-In theory.
 In practical terms it doesn’t work for everyone.

 Training in any of the numerous martial arts is an amazing way to learn how to physically defend yourself if needed, that much is a given, but simply learning a ‘technique’ or two in your local boxercise class is not.

 If you want to train in any of the martial arts (and which one is best for you will be down to your own individual taste, body shape and style) to learn how to defend yourself and learn the culture and traditions of the warrior, then do it properly.
 Find yourself a traditional dojo or class, start at the bottom, train regularly and consistently and over a long period of time, and you will learn that art properly.
 You will know how to defend yourself if the need arises and so much more besides.

 If you train in this way, if you take on a long term commitment and see learning the martial arts as a lifestyle choice, then this will ultimately benefit you when you start travelling by enabling you to significantly increase your chances of avoiding or dealing with potentially dangerous situations if they occur.
 Many people (including myself) have taken the opportunity to study and train in the martial arts even further on their travels, and that can only ever be a good thing.